Qualitative Researcher Career Paths: 3 Roles That Will Thrive

 The Anxiety Is Legitimate, and Incomplete

-The researcher whose value was running a competent but undifferentiated 20-interview study will find that work commoditized.
+The researcher whose value lay in running a competent but undifferentiated 20-interview study will find that work commoditized.
 This is real, not hypothetical.
 Scaling qualitative research has become structurally cheaper, which means the execution layer (fielding, moderating, transcribing) carries less margin than it did five years ago.
-Greenbook's GRIT Report has tracked this shift across multiple waves, with a growing share of insights professionals citing automation as the primary cost-reduction lever in qualitative fieldwork.
+Greenbook's GRIT Report has tracked this shift across recent waves: an industry in transition, where technology suppliers surge ahead while service-led firms absorb new pressure from automation, self-serve tools, and low-cost competitors.
+The largest agencies are now several years into a deliberate move out of fieldwork and toward consulting and analytics.

 Three Qualitative Research Career Roles Built to Last